Gilmara-Git/React-Native_Ignite-Project-2-IgniteTeams/README.md

 **React Native** project developed during my **Ignite bootcamp** with [Rocketseat](https://www.rocketseat.com.br/).

 - This an an application to manage and organize games with your friends.
-- All the components, screens and functionalities are well structures into proper folders separating functionalities and responsibilities.
+- All the components, screens and functionalities are well structured into proper folders separating functionalities and responsibilities.
 - It allows you to create a ***group***, then add ***players*** into its Teams.
 - It does not allow to register the same ***player*** in 2 different Teams.
 - There is a label indicating how many ***players*** contain in each Team.